 The disposal of products and packaging materials at the end of a consumption phase is a growing environmental challenge.
 The Group endeavours to adopt the lifecycle assessment approach to consider the environmental impact of products and packaging materials throughout their lifecycle, from covering material selection, acquisition, processing, consumption, disposal, and recycling.
 A "design for manufacturing" approach has also been adopted with the objective of optimizing project design to minimize resources needed during manufacturing and assembly processes.
 The Group encourages employees to use recycled or renewable material for packaging, and have an aim to design the packaging to be returnable, reusable, and renewable where possible.

-During the reporting period, a total of 24 tonnes of packaging materials, consisting solely of paper, was used by the Group.
+During the reporting period, a total of 24 tonnes of packaging material, consisting primarily of bags and containers for delivery purposes, was used by the Group (2019: 24 tonnes).

 Greenhouse Gases and Air Emissions